Fitting In With American Culture: Your guide to the American perspective

 - Be sure your U.S. acquaintances know what you wish to be called.
 It is not rude to help someone pronounce your name; it is very much appreciated.

 - Being on time (punctual) is very important in the U.S. You are expected to arrive promptly at meetings.
-If you are going to be late, you should call the person with whom you will be meeting to inform them.

 - Scheduling of appointments is expected.
 It is advisable to arrive at least a 30 minutes prior to the close of the business day if you do not have an appointment in order to assure you can be helped.